 By category, food and grocery make up 60% of the retail market in India.
 Other prominent categories are consumer electronics at 10% and apparel at 8%.
-Apparel is expected to grow by as much 11% by 2021.
+While apparel accounts for around 10% of its GDP.

 Indian consumers are becoming more aware of global standards and Western media.
 There is a steady trend among consumers to “uptrade” to branded products, search for better quality products, and pay for service and convenience.

 Increasing digital penetration is partly responsible for the shift to organized retail and the desire for branded goods.
 In 2017, India evidenced an internet penetration of 37% and in 2018, 26% of the population used a smartphone.
 Internet penetration is expected to continue its growth trajectory at 31% Compound Annual Growth Rage (CAGR), which is substantially higher than China’s 8%.https://bindy.com/about/switch/

 Ninety five percent of all retail purchases in India occur in store, and organized retail is growing.
 As with the rest of the world, there is also no retail apocalypse in India.
 Physical retail is alive and well and even with the projected growth of e-commerce (see below), physical retail is in no danger of going anywhere on the subcontinent but continues to complement and drive sales for online retail.

 Indian consumers want the opportunity to touch and feel a product.
 Even with more digital access, only 25% of internet users made a purchase online in 2018.
 They also like to know they are purchasing a quality product.
 Makers India reports 75% of consumers continue to prefer shopping in-store to ensure their money is well-spent.

 India’s delivery infrastructure is still behind.
 It’s simply easier, faster and more gratifying for Indian consumers to shop in-store.